narcisoyu/Institutional-and-news-media-tweet-dataset-for-COVID-19-social-science-research/README.md

 ----------
 IMPORTANT:
 ----------
-Data crawled by twitter account user name (same as txt file name), some of the accounts may lost maintaince for long time (for example @SanidadPublicaEs, stop tweeting at 2014, but activate this account another time when COVID-19 became global crisis).
+Data crawled by twitter account user name (same as txt file name), some of the accounts may lost maintaince for long time (for example @SanidadPublicaEs, stop tweeting at 2014, but activate this account again when COVID-19 became global crisis).

 I did NOT remove the historical data before coronavirus outbreak.
-Any questions, contact with me (see email below)
+Any questions pleanse contact with me (see email below).

 --------------
 How to Hydrate